 She also has an amazing story of how becoming a mother at 15, made her more determined than ever to provide a better life for her and her son.
 Now she’s giving back and helping others achieve what she has.

-The Hope Ireland Project is a place where parents can go live and feel safe.
+Empower The Family ( formerly The Hope Ireland Project ) is a place where parents can go live and feel safe.
 Where there is childcare available and where parents could complete their studies.
 The accommodation will be similar to normal student accommodation with each family having their own mini apartment.
 It will also have a creche downstairs, Karen Clince of Tigers Childcare has come on board to provide childcare for the project.
 The goal is to launch by September 2020.

 What gave you the push to help?